jfct/TeapotApi/T.md

 All tasks necessary to complete the project

-[TOC]

 ## Task 1 - Database structure

 Design a structure to store the beverages, ingredients, orders.

-Think of the schemas necessary for the API to create, edit, list and delete the beverages the recipe and the orders.
+It should allow for simple CRUD operations on those entities There should be a settings option in the beverage for external stuff(ex: water temperature) Some types of beverages can't be brewed
+List queue of orders
+List the past orders

 ## Task 2 - Classes

 Structure all the classes necessary for the API, beverages, ingredients, order, stock

 ### beverage
-The beverage class has the name and the settings.
-Basic functionality should also be defined in this class, changing each setting individually, changing name, (order a beverage?)
-Settings
+The beverages that can be brewed by the teapot, each one has a type of beverage (tea, coffee, etc whatever the user adds to the beveraType schema).
+Each beverage has a recipe that takes X ingredients and Y amount of each.
+The beverage also has a settings field to add specific instructions.

 ### order
-The information on the order for each beverage, required properties are size, username and the beverage.
-Adding other extra ingredients in the order
-Edit order quantities
+The order has a user, beverage, the size and a status.
+There should be a creation date as well.
+We should be able to see the status of the order, and see if it's active or completed and when it was completed.

 ### ingredient
+The ingredient is the base of the beverages and is contained inside a stock, they are also verified when making orders to ensure a user can create an order successfully (enough ingredients).
+Each ingredient has a name, description and unit, the Unit could be used in the future to do conversions, for example

 ### stock
+The stock is the storage for the ingredients used in the beverages.
+It's a really simple entry, just list the ingredients and it's current amount

 ## Task 3 - Services

-### Stock
+Create the API services to provide answer to the features necessary using the previous completed classes/db schemas

+List of minimum services required:

+- Show stock
+- Update beverage recipe
+- Update beverage settings
-### List beverages
+- List beverages
-### List beverage recipe
+- List beverage recipe
+- List ingredients
+- List orders
-### List history (past orders)
+- List orders history (past orders)
-### Order beverage
+- Order beverage
-    ### Extra ingredients
-### Update beverage recipe
-    ### individual
-    ### massive

 ## Task 4 - Queue system

-Arrange someway to implement a queue for the orders, using node.js and mongodb (maybe some alternative library like 'queue-mongodb')

-### Implement queue system for the beverage orders
+Arrange a system to do the orders, it should also verify if there are enough ingredients before accepting the order, it should take into account the currently queued beverages as well.